 Super Committed or Not?

-As the person posting the comment, you are actually gaining more than the person who is being commented on.
-This is totally counter-intuitive…so let me explain.
-By commenting on a photo, you are humanizing your page.
+The person commenting gains more than the person being commented on- by far!
+TBy commenting on a photo, you are humanizing your page.
 People are seeing you as funny, caring, smart or one of the many other things you are in real life!

 Pages that post ‘nice’ on a wedding picture just seem like robots!
 Again, going back to being a casual Instagram user, will you feel compelled to go to someone’s page if they comment that?
 I’m gonna guess NO!